Day 1 London - Halifax

 The Cabot Trail continues north and we follow it to the shores of the Atlantic and a coastline likened to that of Scotland.
 Rounding the top of the island, we drive through the Cape Breton Highlands National Park, a spectacular wilderness route, to rural Ingonish, where we spend a night at Keltic Lodge Resort & Spa (4T).

 The Ceilidh Trail is another bewitchingly scenic drive, reflecting much of Cape Breton’s Scottish heritage.
-We re-cross the Canso Causeway to Nova Scotia and Antigonish, the day’s final destination, where we check-in to the Coastal Inn (3T).
+We re-cross the Canso Causeway to Nova Scotia and the day’s final destination.
+We check-in to the Maritimes Inn (4T) in Antigonish, a small town with a Gaelic past; or Liscombe Lodge Resort (4T) in Liscomb Mills, deep in the forests of Nova Scotia.

-Day 14 Antigonish - Halifax - In flight
+Day 14 Liscomb Mills/Antigonish - Halifax - In flight

 We visit Sherbrooke Historic Village, a working recreation of a 100-year-old shipbuilding and lumbering community, before we return to Halifax along the eastern shore of Nova Scotia, and transfer to the airport for a direct, scheduled Air Canada flight to London.